murugandi99526-cyber/Mode_Mate/README.md

-# Mode_Mate
+# VibeX
-MoodMate – A fun website that helps you discover activities based on your mood. 🎮🧠🎨
+VibeX – A fun website that helps you discover activities based on your mood. 🎮🧠🎨